Doctoral Dissertations (Winter 2014 to Present)

 Permanent URI for this collection

-New submissions to the University of Delaware Doctoral Dissertations collection are added as they are released by the Office of Graduate & Professional Education.
-The Office of Graduate & Professional Education deposits all dissertations from a given semester after the official graduation date.
+New submissions to the University of Delaware Doctoral Dissertations collection are added as they are released by the Graduate College.
+The Graduate College deposits all dissertations from a given semester after the official graduation date.

 More information is available at Dissertations & Theses.